Search

 how will results be delivered?

-antigen testing: The individual will receive a text message with test results in four hours or less, if they provided a cell phone number.
-Results will also be posted in MyChart/MyKidsChart, if the family has an active account, and sent to the primary care provider, if the family provides that information.
-If a provider ordered the test, they will also receive the results.
+Results will be posted in MyChart/MyKidsChart, if the family has an active account, and sent to the primary care provider, if the family provides that information.
+The provider who ordered the test will also receive the results.

 what should I do if the results are positive?